ctrlsa/seal-app/README.md

 ### SSL certificate
 `production only`

+Make sure that port 80 is available.\
-Issue a new Let's Encrypt SSL certificate for the domain name using [Certbot](https://certbot.eff.org/) Make sure that 80 port is available before running the Certbot.
+Run this command to issue a new Let's Encrypt SSL certificate for your domain name via Certbot:\ (NO need to follow official instructions from [Certbot website](https://certbot.eff.org/))

 ```bash
 sudo certbot certonly --standalone -d botapi.example.com
 ```

-Make sure auto update is enabled and working properly.
+Make sure auto update of your certificate is enabled and working properly.

 ### Nginx
 `production only`

-Seal app uses Nginx as a reverse proxy.
-You need to install and configure Nginx to make it work.
+Seal app uses Nginx as a reverse proxy.\
+Install Nginx on your machine (if that's not done already).\

-Copy `config` file to `/etc/nginx/sites-available`
+Copy `config` file from `nginx` foder in your project repo to `/etc/nginx/sites-available` on your machine.\

-Edit `config` and set proper values:
+Edit this `config` file and set proper values:
 1. `server_name` (e.g. `botapi.example.com`)
 2. `ssl_certificate` and `ssl_certificate_key` paths (e.g. `/etc/letsencrypt/live/botapi.example.com/fullchain.pem`)
 3. `root` path under `location /` (e.g. `/home/botapi.example.com/public`)

-Create a symbolic link to this config file in the `/etc/nginx/sites-enabled` directory
+Create a symbolic link to this `config` file in `/etc/nginx/sites-enabled` local directory.

 Restart Nginx: